With the help of order attachment extension, the customers can upload file attachments in their orders.

 Max File Upload Limit – The admin can select the max file upload limit as manual, or automatic.
 When selected as manual, the admin can set the max number of attachment files that the customer can upload (Maximum files can be uploaded 30 and minimum 1 )

-When selected as automatic, customers will be able to upload the files as per the products they have in their cart for which order attachments is required.
+When selected as automatic, customers will be able to upload the files as per the products they have in their cart for which order attachments are required.

 Extension Supported – The admin can select file extensions/formats (PDF, JPG, JPEG, PNG, DOC, DOCX) only those format of files, the customer can add/attach along with orders